octokit/octokit-next.js/packages/request/README.md

 🚫⚠️ This package is part of an experimental Octokit SDK for testing purpose only - DO NOT USE

 [learn more](https://github.com/octokit/octokit-next.js)

+## Note for later

+We removed type support for unknown routes